 **Only the fingerprints and CBC performed by the Mississippi Board of Nursing will be accepted

 May I have someone else complete the online application for me?

 The application for licensure in the state of Mississippi is intended for completion only by the individual applying for licensure and should not be completed by any third party on behalf of the applicant.
 The application requires an attestation by the applicant as to the accuracy and completeness of the information to the Mississippi Board of Nursing.
 Please note that any applicant of the Board who provides incomplete or inaccurate information on an application is subject to discipline against his or her license.

 What if the name I use doesn’t match my identification?
 OR what if I have plans to get married after I graduate and possibly before I am scheduled to test?

-- The & name that you list on your application must to the you plan to use when you present to take the NCLEX.
+- The FIRST & LAST name that you list on your application must MATCH EXACTLY to the identification you plan to use when you present to take the NCLEX.

 - For more information on identification requirements for NCLEX, go to www.ncsbn.org

 - The name that you list on the application will be the name under which you are licensed.
 The name you list should also be used for your Pearson Vue registration and should match the picture ID used to test at the testing center.